seandstewart/reckon/README.md

     return foo ** bar
 ```

 `reckon` will automatically make use of the global cache.

-If
+While the global cache is automatically maintained, it may
+be necessary to managed the cache manually.
+To that purpose,
+reckon provides the following global methods:
+- `reckon.glob.clear`: Clear the global cache.
+- `reckon.glob.shrink`: Shrink the global cache.
+- `reckon.glob.usage`: Check the current usage ratio.
+- `reckon.glob.set_usage`: Set the max memory usage ratio
+  for the global cache.

-you wish to only maintain a cache local to a function you
+If you wish to only maintain a cache local to a function you
 can simply pass a flag to the decorator:

 ```python